Hernán Cortés: Death of his first wife and remarriage

-Cortés's wife Catalina Súarez arrived in New Spain around summer 1522, along with her sister and brother.
+Cortés's wife, Catalina Súarez, arrived in New Spain around the summer of 1522, along with her sister and brother.
 His marriage to Catalina was at this point extremely awkward, since she was a kinswoman of the governor of Cuba, Diego Velázquez, whose authority Cortés had thrown off and who was therefore now his enemy.
-Catalina lacked the noble title of doña, so at this point his marriage with her no longer raised his status.
+Catalina lacked the noble title of doña, so at this point, his marriage with her no longer raised his status.
 Their marriage had been childless.
 Since Cortés had sired children with a variety of indigenous women, including a son around 1522 by his cultural translator, Doña Marina, Cortés knew he was capable of fathering children.
 Cortés's only male heir at this point was illegitimate, but nonetheless named after Cortés's father, Martín Cortés.
 This son Martín Cortés was also popularly called "El Mestizo".

-Catalina Suárez died under mysterious circumstances the night of November 1–2, 1522.
+Catalina Suárez died under mysterious circumstances the night of 1–2 November 1522.
 There were accusations at the time that Cortés had murdered his wife.
 There was an investigation into her death, interviewing a variety of household residents and others.
-The documentation of the investigation was published in the nineteenth century in Mexico and these archival documents were uncovered in the twentieth century.
+The documentation of the investigation was published in the nineteenth century in Mexico, and these archival documents were uncovered in the twentieth century.
 The death of Catalina Suárez produced a scandal and investigation, but Cortés was now free to marry someone of high status more appropriate to his wealth and power.
 In 1526, he built an imposing residence for himself, the Palace of Cortés in Cuernavaca, in a region close to the capital where he had extensive encomienda holdings.
-In 1529 he had been accorded the noble designation of don, but more importantly was given the noble title of Marquess of the Valley of Oaxaca and married the Spanish noblewoman Doña Juana de Zúñiga.
+In 1529, he had been accorded the noble designation of don, but more importantly, was given the noble title of Marquess of the Valley of Oaxaca and married the Spanish noblewoman Doña Juana de Zúñiga.
 The marriage produced three children, including another son, who was also named Martín.
 As the first-born legitimate son, Don Martín Cortés y Zúñiga was now Cortés's heir and succeeded him as holder of the title and estate of the Marquessate of the Valley of Oaxaca.
 Cortés's legitimate daughters were Doña Maria, Doña Catalina, and Doña Juana.